mrboogiee/deye_grid_settings/README.md

 # Deye Grid Settings Repository

+This is a work-in-progress repository for Deye inverter grid settings, focusing on configurations for different regions and setup modes.
+The goal is to provide a comprehensive resource for installers and users to ensure compliance with local grid codes and optimal performance and to make it easier to find back information regarding configurations.

 A comprehensive repository documenting Deye inverter settings for different grid scenarios, countries, and electrical standards worldwide.

 ## 🎯 Purpose